brav0charlie/graylog-vyos/README.md

 For a quick-start tutorial on getting Graylog set up in Docker, I wrote a blog post on [Sending VyOS Syslog to Graylog](https://blog.billclark.io/), which includes a section on spinning up Graylog in Docker.

+> [!IMPORTANT]
+> This will not work properly with a VyOS 1.4-rolling-202308040557 or later.
+The firewall structure was changed and I'm working on updates to support the changes.

 ## Features
 ### Inputs
 Syslog UDP Input on Port 514